iifawzi/parcels-delivery-service/README.md

 And lastly the protection components:

 - Guest pages:
-This helper component will not allow authenticated users from opening/navigating/routing to the routes that are allowed only for guests ( a logged in user for examole shouldn't be allowed to navigate to the auth pages ). https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/guestRoute.tsx#L7-L23
+This helper component will not allow authenticated users from opening/navigating/routing to the routes that are allowed only for guests ( a logged in user for example shouldn't be allowed to navigate to the auth pages ). https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/protection/guestRoute.tsx#L7-L23

 - Protected pages: